leogachimu/King_County_House_Sales/README.md

 iv.)
 The average size of interior living space for the closest 15 houses, in square feet<br>
 v.)
 The number of bathrooms

-We would advise a buyer to consider buying a house in the offpeak months of January, February, September, October, November, or December, since this is the period they're likely to get a significant discount.
+I would advise a buyer to consider buying a house in the offpeak months of January, February, September, October, November, or December, since this is the period they're likely to get a significant discount.
-To a seller, we advise them to consider selling in the peak months from March to August, since this is the period when the demand is high and they're also likely to sell at a significant margin compared to the offpeak months.
+To a seller, I would advise them to consider selling in the peak months from March to August, since this is the period when the demand is high and they're also likely to sell at a significant margin compared to the offpeak months.

 There is a significant difference in mean sale price between different house grades.
-Therefore, if a buyer wants a low-budget house of around $500,000 or less, we would advise them to consider houses between grade 3 and 8.
-If they have the budget for a more expensive house above $500,000, we would advise them to go for between grade 9 and 13.
+Therefore, if a buyer wants a low-budget house of around $500,000 or less, I would advise them to consider houses between grade 3 and 8.
+If they have the budget for a more expensive house above $500,000, I would advise them to go for between grade 9 and 13.
 For a seller wishing to fetch the highest price in the market, they should go for grade 13 houses.
 If they want to sell low-priced houses quickly, then they should sell houses with between grades 3 and 8.

-If a buyer wants a low-budget house (between $300,000 and $700,000), we would advise them to consider houses with between 1 and 4 bedrooms.
-If they have the budget for a more expensive house above $800,000, we would advise them to go for between 5 and 10 bedrooms.
+If a buyer wants a low-budget house (between $300,000 and $700,000), I would advise them to consider houses with between 1 and 4 bedrooms.
+If they have the budget for a more expensive house above $800,000, I would advise them to go for between 5 and 10 bedrooms.
 For a seller wishing to fetch the highest price in the market, they should go for 8-bedroom houses.
 If they want to sell low-priced houses quickly, then they should sell houses with between 1 and 4 bedrooms.

 If a buyer wants a wider variety of high-grade homes on sale, they should search in Seattle region.
 However, this is also the region with the highest mean sale price.